When Henry the horse danced the waltz…

 The Fab Four couldn’t miss.
 The band were a perfect mix of talent and personalities that existed during a brief but highly creative moment in time.
 Having landed a recording contract with stuffy old EMI Records they were allocated a producer who had previously been responsible for comedy and novelty records.

-As far as the rather haughty EMI bosses were concerned it was all this untamed beat-group from Liverpool deserved.
+As far as the rather haughty EMI bosses were concerned it was all that this untamed beat-group from Liverpool deserved.
 It just so happened that George Martin was a creative thinker with a genius for sound design that had never been given full reign before.
 Add to that the quiet but determined counsel of manager Brian Epstein and the unique set of circumstances that led to the development of the experimentations that created the Sgt Pepper sound were in place.
-So many things about it were unique, from Peter Blake and Jann Howarth’s cover to the fact that it was the first pop album to have its song lyrics printed on the sleeve.
+So many things about it were groundbreaking, from Peter Blake and Jann Howarth’s cover to the fact that it was the first pop album to have its song lyrics printed on the sleeve.

 Sadly Brian Epstein died less than three months after Sgt Pepper’s release.
 He was just 32-years-old.
 Though Magical Mystery Tour, the White Album, Abbey Road and Let it Be were still to be recorded and released, Epstein’s death was the beginning of the end for The Beatles.
 It is astonishing that, half-a-century after its release, Sgt Pepper’s Lonely Hearts Club Band remains unique in its ability to conjure up the feeling of a special moment in time.
 It doesn’t contain The Beatles best songs and as I’ve already said, it certainly isn’t their best album.
 That accolade, in my opinion, belongs to Revolver which was recorded and released a year earlier.
 But it is without doubt a landmark in both social and musical history.
 The fact that 50 years after its release we are analysing and reappraising its impact says it all.